BaffourAdu/bboampong/content/how-to-build-a-graphql-server-using-laravel-part-3/index.md

 #### 6. Schema
 Because the shape of a GraphQL query closely matches it's results, you can predict what the query will return without knowing that much about the server.
 But it's useful to have an exact description of the data we can ask for - what fields can we select?
 What kinds of objects might they return?
 What fields are available on those sub-objects?

 That's where the schema comes in.
 Schemas describe how data are shaped and what data on the server can be queried.
 Simply put, the schema is what the GraphQL endpoint exposes to the world.
 A GraphQL API endpoint provides a complete description of what a client can query.
-Schemas can be of two types: Query and Mutation as seen below :
+Schemas can be of two types, that is, [Query](/how-to-build-a-graphql-server-using-laravel-part-3/#4-queries) and [Mutation](/how-to-build-a-graphql-server-using-laravel-part-3/#5-mutations) as seen below :
 ```javascript
 schema {
   query: Query
   mutation: Mutation
 }
 ```
-> This schema is strongly typed and this enables the autocomplete feature in GraphiQL (The GraphQL API Interactive Interface)
+> The schema is strongly typed and this enables the autocomplete feature in GraphiQL / GraphQL Playground (The GraphQL API Interactive Interface)

 #### 7. Resolvers
 Each field on a [Type](/how-to-build-a-graphql-server-using-laravel-part-3/#1-types) is backed by a function called a `Resolver`.
 When a [Field](/how-to-build-a-graphql-server-using-laravel-part-3/#2-field) is executed, it's corresponding `Resolver` is called.
 Basically, ` Resolvers` are the muscles behind GraphQL, they do the heavy lifting.
 They can;